-An unlimited number of common shares without par value and up to 127,328,790 Class B shares without par value.
-The holders of the common shares are entitled to one vote per share.
-The holders of the common shares are entitled to dividends, when and if declared by the directors of the Company.
-No dividends have ever been declared or paid as at December 31, 2022.
+An unlimited number of Class A Common shares ("Common shares") without par value and up to 127,328,790 Class B shares without par value.
+The holders of the Common shares are entitled to one vote per share.
+The holders of the Common shares are entitled to dividends, when and if declared by the directors of the Company.
+No dividends have ever been declared or paid as at December 31, 2023.

-No Class B shares are outstanding as at December 31, 2022 (2021 - nil) (Note 6).
+No Class B shares are outstanding as at December 31, 2023 (2022 - nil) (Note 6).